-Are you ready for the peak season of MACs and GWACs?
+How to get ready for the peak MACs and GWAC season

 For those who are deeply involved with MACs and GWACs, it will come as no surprise that 2015 and 2016 straddle the 10-year buying peak with more than a dozen major vehicles being competed or recompeted now.
 For companies that depend on these contracts for access to the market, now is a critical time to renew vehicles and/or gain market access through the award of new vehicles.